-Maximising UPS efficiency can contribute significantly to this drive, as healthcare facilities typically have large populations of UPSs of varying sizes distributed throughout their sites.
+Maximising UPS efficiency can contribute significantly to this drive, as healthcare facilities typically have large populations of UPS power supplies of varying sizes distributed throughout their sites.

-In this article, Alex Emms, Operations Director at Kohler Uninterruptible Power (KUP), discusses how modern UPS technology offers four key opportunities for improving energy efficiency.
-These start with using the latest available high-efficiency transformerless designs and employing modular topology for ‘right-sizing’ and efficient UPS loading.
+In this article, Alex Emms, Operations Director at KOHLER Uninterruptible Power (KUP), discusses how modern UPS technology offers four key opportunities for improving energy efficiency.
+These start with using the latest available high-efficiency transformerless UPS systems and employing modular topology for ‘right-sizing’ and efficient UPS loading.

 Additionally, efficient operation can be maintained at all times by matching UPS capacity to varying loads, using smart module switching techniques such as Xtra VFI.
-Finally, UPSs can be operated in Eco-mode (Similar to single-conversion mode as defined by HTM 06-01[ii]) if circumstances allow.
+Finally, uninterruptible power supplies can be operated in Eco-mode (Similar to single-conversion mode as defined by HTM 06-01[ii]) if circumstances allow.

 Climate change and its challenges